 From there, I read article after article from reusable menstrual pad makers and testimonials from women describing the exact same experience I’m having.
 Cloth pads equal the disappearance or serious reduction of menstrual cramps.
 (2,3) In addition, I read about the other harmful effects of disposable product including chemical rashes, sweating, toxic shock syndrome and possible links to reproductive cancers (4,5).
 If the cramping didn’t sell me on reusable pads, medical conditions do!
 I certainly don’t want a crotch rash or put myself at greater risk for cancer.

 (Pin Image Below)

 Scientific studies?
-Unfortunately I can’t find a scientific study, partially because disposable pad makers fight sharing the chemical ingredients in their products and the side effects they cause.
+Unfortunately, I can’t find a scientific study.
+I believe this is partially because disposable pad makers fight requests to release the chemical ingredients in their products and the side effects they cause.
 In addition, I’m sure they won’t publish a negative study on their own products.
 So, now if you haven’t switched…you’re ready to!
 What are some disposable menstrual product alternatives?

 Disclosure: This post makes no health claims or attempts to diagnose or treat any condition.
 It’s an account of my personal experience.
 Thanks for stopping by.

 Love cloth pads?
 Looking for a great place to start?
 Visit The Green Vagina’s recommended pad & reusable cup shop list!